“What do you want me to do about it?” Z.L. Brown looked suspiciously at the two elders sitting across the table from him.

 “I thought you put it pretty good.”

-“Actually, I think I went on a mission because the thought of not going on a mission never entered my mind.”
+“Actually, I think I went on a mission because the thought of not going on a mission never entered my mind.
+Why did you?”

 The chapel was set into the foothills overlooking the Tokaido line, and beyond, the narrow coastal plain that held the city of Odawara.
-From where the missionaries were standing, the panorama opened up.
+From where the missionaries were standing, the panorama opened up with an almost majestic grandeur.

 Matlock smiled.
 “I think I’m going to like Odawara.”

 The neon signs of the Odakyu department store winked out, followed a few moments later by Coca-Cola’s goodnight flicker.
-Steel wailed on the rails below and the Tokyo Express rumbled into station.
+Steel wailed on the rails below.
+The Tokyo Express rumbled into station.

-It was a kilometer to the apartment from the church—a well beaten path down alongside the right-of-way, across the tracks and through the station plaza.
+It was a mile to the apartment from the church—a well beaten path that paralleled the right-of-way down the hill, then across the tracks and through the station plaza.

 After hours, now, the commuter platforms were strangely empty.
 Trains arrived only twice each hour, overworked businessmen evaporated slowly into the night.
 A solitary ticket taker guarded the turnstiles.
 The cops stood in front of the koban watching the world go by.

 “Evening,” said Thackeray as they walked by.
 Matlock saluted.
 The two policemen nodded in return.
-Except for Gordon’s Frisbee games, they didn’t mind the missionaries and their strange, though innocuous behavior.
+Except for Gordon’s Frisbee games, they didn’t mind the missionaries and their odd but mostly innocuous behavior.

 The missionaries passed the koban, rounded the corner, and started up the street.